R0kkxSynetique/WebCraft/README.md

 ![in game image][product-screenshot]

 You are a pro of minecraft and know every recipe by heart?
 We'll see that!
 Try to craft the items without any help to prove your skills!

+If you are not a pro already, you can follow this [link](https://education.minecraft.net/wp-content/uploads/Crafting-Guide.pdf) to learn how to craft items.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>